janusqa/DjangoStore/README.md

 ### DB Migrations
 - python manage.py makemigrations # scaffold any changes to Models into a migration.
 Similar to "dotnet ef migrations add" command in c#
 - python manage.py migrate # Apply any changes in scaffoled migrations.
 Simlar to "dotnet ef database update" command in c#
+- revert a migration by migrating to a previous migration eg. "python manage.py migrate store 0003"

+### custom migrations
+- create empty migration $ python manage.py makemigrations store --empty
+- in the newly created migrations file in the operations array eg.
+- operations = [
+    migrations.RunSQL( """ INSERT INTO store_collection (title) VALUES ("collection1") """, """ DELETE FROM store_collection WHERE title="collection1" """ )
+  ]
+  NOTE: the second arg to RunSQL is a sql statment that reverts the first statement.
+We need it so we can use migrations to revert.
+The first arg migrates forwards to the new state of the db, the second arg migrates backward to the past state of the db

 ### Python/Django shell
 - python manage.py shell # start a python/django shell